Skip to content

 Benefits

-Faster Uploads and Fewer Errors: The template is pre-structured with the required fields - external_identifier, min_score, data_source, and name.
+Faster Uploads and Fewer Errors: The template is pre-structured with the required fields: min_score, data_source, and name.
 This ensures the system can process your file without structural issues, minimizing upload errors and delays.

 Seamless Integration: Ensures compatibility with both Batch Screening and the Monitoring Portal.